 And in philosophy and metaphysics, it is considered "a conscious thinking subject".
 I'm pretty sure we all qualify here, although I certainly know those times when it feels like we're neither conscious nor thinking!
-And by the way, if you don't understand the term 'metaphysics', don't worry, neither do I. And nor do I care.

 So we'll accept for our purposes for this post/chapter that "ego" means things like our concept of our own personal identity and self-esteem, self-image, etc.

 I think then that we can think of "ego" as "the self".

 And I think we can all agree that when we are in mental health crises and as these start to stretch from weeks or months into years and our lives and relationships all start to fall apart and go to shit, that our "self" takes an absolute pummeling.

 Or it is also very possible that it was our "self" taking this pummeling that began the crisis and downward spiral in the first place.

 Or it is even more possible that our "self" was pummeled in childhood and never developed healthily in the first place and that is the issue behind adulthood mental health issues.
 The more I study and the more I talk to people, the more I see this is a huge and widespread issue (though I shall leave childhood abuse and trauma for a different post and approach for now).
 I have to be clear that this is not an issue for me personally but it is now clear to me that it is for many.

 As important as the 'self' is, it is yet another aspect of our mental health that psychiatry does not deal with at all with their "chemical imbalance" and pharmacological treatment approach